 | Written change orders with photos | Prevents surprise charges for rotten decking or structural issues |

-| Final roof photos and product information | Supports future maintenance, resale, and warranty conversations |
+| Final roof photos and product information | Supports future maintenance, resale, and future roof conversations |

 | Weather and access notes | Important for private roads, seasonal roads, and winter projects |

-The biggest cabin-roof mistake is treating the job like a simple surface project when the real conditions involve heat, moisture, access, snow, and owner distance.
+The biggest cabin-roof mistake is treating the job like a surface project when the real conditions involve heat, moisture, access, snow, and owner distance.

 A good roof quote should read like a scope of work, not a one-line number.
 Before comparing price, compare what each contractor is actually pricing.